wayne-xyz/wayne-xyz.github.io/index.md

 title: Home
 ---

 Hi, I'm Wayne — I write about my projects and how I tackle challenges along the way.
-Find what I am cooking at [waynej.me](https://waynej.me) and past posts on [Medium](https://medium.com/@wayenj).
+Find what I am cooking at [waynej.me](https://waynej.me) .